ObsidianLabs/algorand-tutorial/tutorial-1.md

 ### Create Algorand keypairs

-We also need to create some keypairs for the following tasks such as making transfers and execute the smart contract.
+We also need to create some keypairs for the following tasks such as making transfers and execute a smart contract.

 Click the key icon on the bottom left corner of Algorand Studio to open the *Keypair Manager*, then click *Create* button.
 A popup window will guide you through the process.
 Put in the name of the keypair, click the *Save* button and you will see the new address you just created.